 A member asked:

-my teeth keep breaking away over the past couple of months my back teeth have been chipping away one at a time today i was eating popcorn and a huge piece of one of them broke off i brush every morning and at night they don't hurt, not even when i eat an
+My teeth keep breaking away over the past couple of months my back teeth have been chipping away one at a time today i was eating popcorn and a huge piece of one of them broke off i brush every morning and at night they don't hurt, not even when i eat an

 Dr. Theodore Davantzis answered

-The answer to what your problem is and how to stop it is available at the office of a local, trusted dentist.
+You : You don't say how old you are and you don't say if you visit a dentist regularly or when the last time you went to a dentist for restorative treatment.
+Your teeth can be breaking for a number of reasons including decay, broken fillings, stress from grinding, etc. The answer to what your problem is and how to stop it is available at the office of a local, trusted dentist.
 Only a physical examination of your mouth can determine the cause and treatment for the issues you mentioned.
+Best of luck to you.

 Dr. Leonard Tau answered